-Blue Smile worked with 13 PPF pupils- many of whom had a complex range of issues to be addressed.
-Work will continue with 9 of those pupils in 2022-2023.
+Blue Smile worked with 11 PPF pupils- many of whom had a complex range of issues to be addressed.

-Red Hen family workers completed direct work with the families of 22 children- some of whom will continue into 2022-2023.
+Red Hen family workers completed direct work with the families of 17 children- some of whom will continue into 2022-2023.
 They also provided Christmas hampers, food and presents for PPF families and ran summer day trips which several families attended.

-7 PPF pupils had sessions with the Pets As Therapy dog who visited school once a week.
+4 PPF pupils had sessions with the Pets As Therapy dog who visited school once a week.
 All reported an improvement in their emotional wellbeing, which was backed up by teaching staff and parents.